pchemguy/spec-kit/templates/commands/checklist.md

 Run `{SCRIPT}` from repo root and parse JSON for FEATURE_DIR and AVAILABLE_DOCS list.

 - All file paths must be absolute.
-- For single quotes in args, like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").
+- For single quotes in args, like "I'm Groot", use escape syntax: e.g. 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

 ### 2. Clarify Intent via Focused Questions (Dynamic)